Spin polarization of the two-dimensional electron gas at the EuO/SrTiO$_3$ interface: Introduction

 \section{Introduction}

-The observation of a conducting interface between the large-band gap insulators LaAlO$_3$ and SrTiO$_3$~\cite{Ohtomo2004} sparked the scientific interest in oxide heterostructures with emerging properties.
-The two-dimensional electron gas (2DEG) near the interface can exhibit paramagnetism and ferromagnetism and even coexist with superconductivity~\cite{Bert2011}.
+The observation of a conducting interface between the large-band gap insulators LaAlO$_3$ and SrTiO$_3$~\cite{Ohtomo2004} sparked the scientific interest in oxide heterostructures with emergent properties.
+The two-dimensional electron gas (2DEG) near the interface can exhibit paramagnetism and ferromagnetism and even coexist with superconductivity~\cite{Brinkman2007magnetic,Bert2011}.
 The origin of the 2DEG~\cite{Li2020} is either associated with a charge transfer at the interface to avoid diverging electric fields at the interface~\cite{Goniakowski2007,Hwang2006}, or to oxygen vacancies at the SrTiO$_3$ surface that arise during growth~\cite{Kalabukhov2007,Herranz2007}.
-The oxygen vacancies are present in crystalline oxide films that grown under reducing environments~\cite{Kormondy2015,Edmondson2018}.
+The oxygen vacancies are present in crystalline oxide films that are grown under reducing environments~\cite{Kormondy2015,Edmondson2018}.
 Oxygen vacancies in SrTiO$_3$ act as donors~\cite{Lin2013} and contribute charge carriers to the 2DEG.
 The corresponding states in the band gap were observed by angle-resolved photoemission spectroscopy~\cite{Kormondy2018,Zapf2022}.
 For functional oxide (spin-)electronic devices, it would be highly interesting to form a spin-polarized 2DEG at the interface.
 Spin-polarized 2DEGs at the interfaces of oxides have been observed for LAO/BaTiO$_3$~\cite{Chen2018}, SrMnO$_3$/LaMnO$_3$~\cite{Nanda2008} and heterostructures with EuTiO$_3$~\cite{Gui2019,Lu2015,Stornaiuolo2015,DiCapuanpjQM2022,DiCapua2021}.